DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 nothing to commit, working tree clean

-~/src/git-workshop $ gl
+~/src/git-workshop $ git gr
 * 70e6b9f (HEAD -> my-first-feature) Add a really cool feature
 * 8adbc7b (origin/my-first-feature, origin/main, main) Add content to helloworld.txt
 * 3e228e1 Initial commit
 ```

-After committing `git status` tells us that `my-first-feature` is ahead of `origin/my-first-feature`
-by 1 commit.
-This information is available because we created the upstream tracking reference when
-initially pushing this branch to GitHub. `gl` confirms the same thing as `git status` showing that
-the local branch points to the new commit and the remote branch still points where it started.
+After committing `git status` tells us that `my-first-feature` is ahead of `origin/my-first-feature` by 1 commit.
+This information is available because we created the upstream tracking reference when initially pushing this branch to GitHub. `git gr` confirms the same thing as `git status` showing that the local branch points to the new commit and the remote branch still points where it started.

 Let's follow Git's advice and push the new commit to GitHub: